Frequently Asked Questions

 My band wants to play at the festival.
 How do we get in?

-You must apply to our Regional Panel during the paneling period May 15 to June 15.
+You must apply to our Regional Panel during the paneling period from May 15 to June 15.
 Regional bands are selected by the panel.
-The majority, if not all, your repertoire must be Celtic.
-Check the website mid-May for regional applications on the music page. *We will not be accepting band applications for 2022 as we are honoring commitments to musicians who were scheduled in 2020/2021 but had to be canceled.
+The majority, if not all, of your repertoire, must be Celtic.
+Check the website in mid-May for regional applications on the music page. *We will not be accepting band applications for 2022 as we are honoring commitments to musicians who were scheduled in 2020/2021 but had to be canceled.

 I'm interested in headlining the festival or recommending a headliner